CEO | Sustunable b.v.

 In early 2007, Henk founded a new company, Sustunable bv, which seeks a “Responsible Business Approach Towards Tuna Sourcing,” and was the pioneer in the marketing of FAD-free tuna; in the meantime supplying over 15 supermarket chains throughout Europe.

-The high level of predictability in regards to the drop of the Bangkok price for skipjack whole round towards the end of the WCPFC FAD ban, and the IATTC mid-year fishing ban, have resulted in a price depression that has lasted almost 4 months.
+The high level of predictability in regards to the drop of the Bangkok price for skipjack whole round towards the end of the WCPFC FAD ban, and the IATTC mid-year fishing ban, have resulted in a price depression that has lasted almost four months.

 If this same reoccurring trend would appear again in 2020, large buying parties that have plenty of access to cheap capital will not hesitate in driving the world tuna price down to levels well below the cost price of any purse seiner operator.